Uniquely Honest African American Storyteller

 From the Cockpit to the Taxicab and Back…

 A Single-Parent Pilot’s Story of Struggle as a Cabdriver to Recapture His Place in the Sky.

-Brian Settles was an experienced airline pilot, well educated, and a single parent who seemed to have it all: freedom, income and a great career until an airline strike and bankruptcy shattered his existence.
+Brian Settles was an experienced and well-educated airline pilot and single parent who seemed to have it all: freedom, income, and a great career until an airline struck and bankruptcy shattered his existence.
 Readers of this amazing account of his journey from airline pilot to taxicab driver and back will ride his backseat and experience the daily grind of the taxicab driver’s life as Settles struggles to regain airline employment, enduring three years of upheaval, uncertainty, and danger on the streets of Atlanta, Georgia.
 The author’s trial of perseverance led him to triumph and taught him valuable life lessons about people and himself.
 This former Vietnam combat pilot fought his way through employment disaster and back to the cockpit as an airline pilot.
 Brian Settles’ story is a riveting testimony of fortitude, invincibility, and God’s favor to defeat overwhelming adversity, an unvanquished single parent, refusing to surrender to failure—a fascinating and inspiring read.

 Dr. Gregory H. Williams, author of Life on the Color Line: The Story of a White Boy Who Discovered He Was Black, winner of the 1995 Book of the Year Award from The Los Angeles Times

 P.O Box 151